tlonny/lonnymq/README.md

 That said, despite our best efforts, if we run out of memory, suffer a loss of power, or receive a `SIGKILL`, we will be unable to finalize messages that are currently locked.
 To mitigate this, we set a `lockMs` during message creation (by default this is 1 hour) which limits the maximum amount of time a message can be locked before being available again for dequeue.
 This facility ensures that no matter the nature of the shutdown, the queue will always recover automatically.

+## Events

+Using `PGNOTIFY`, we can receive a granular stream of queue events:

+  1. `MESSAGE_CREATED`
+  2. `MESSAGE_DEFERRED`
+  3. `MESSAGE_DEQUEUED`
+  4. `MESSAGE_DELETED`

+To enable this feature, ensure the optional `eventChannel` is defined when constructing the SQL migrations.

-## Improvements on Polling
+### Improvements on Polling

 The simplest approach for processing messages is to call `dequeue` in a loop, backing off with a sleep when no messages are available.
 The downside with this approach is that we lose reactivity as we increase the polling timeout interval.

 To improve reactivity, you can use the `retryMs` returned when failing to dequeue a message.
 This will either be `null` or tell you how long until the next message is available for processing (a message might be deferred for a period of time).
 Thus, you can tune your sleep to use the minimum of your `retryMs` and a default poll timeout.

 Unfortunately, this doesn't help in situations where a message is created/deferred while a worker is sleeping.
-However, if you deploy LonnyMQ with the `useWake` parameter enabled, message creations and deferrals will trigger a payload to the `queue.wakeChannel()` Postgres channel with the number of milliseconds until said message becomes available for processing encoded as a string payload.
+However, by tracking the `delayMs` provided by the `MESSAGE_CREATED` and `MESSAGE_DEFERRED` events, we can determine the minimum amount of time to sleep until a message becomes be available.

 ```typescript
 const queue = new Queue({ schema: "lonny" })